creme332/abacusLite/README.md

 # 🚀Features

+- Responsive website.
+- Simple UI.

-## Tutorial mode 🤖
+## Tutorial mode
+Enter two numbers and the computer will walk you through how to use an abacus for basic arithmetic operations.

+- Input validation.
-- Auto-fill abacus.
+- Auto-fill feature.
 - Integer overflow detection.
 - Step-by-step explanation.

-## Rush mode 🏃‍♀️💨
+## Test mode 🏃‍♀️💨
-- Use the abacus to evaluate given expressions before timer runs out.
+Use the abacus to evaluate given expressions before timer runs out.
+- No computer assistance.
+- Timer

 ## Zen mode 🤪
-- Use abacus as you wish without any interference.
+A minimalist abacus simulator.

+- No computer assistance.
+- No animations.
+- Background music. (optional)

 # 📌 Attributions
 Resource | Source
 ---|---